apisnetworks/apiscp-docs/docs/admin/dns/PowerDNS.md

 cpcmd scope:set dns.default-provider powerdns
 ```

-Proced with the setup in section "ApisCP DNS provider setup" below.
+Proceed with the setup in section "ApisCP DNS provider setup" below.
 The API key will be sourced from your remote server.

 ### Idempotently changing configuration